CenturyLinkCloud/adm-kubernetes-on-clc/README.md

 You can accomplish all these tasks with a single command.
 We have made the Ansible playbooks used to perform these tasks available [here](https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc/blob/master/ansible/README.md).

-## Latest Changes
+## Change History

-Our latest release (v0.5) included the following major changes:
+The v0.5 release included the following major changes:

-- Kubernetes 1.2 versus 1.1
+- Kubernetes 1.2
-- Integrated Load Balancing: Ie, kubernetes services of type 'LoadBalancer' now automatically get a public IP address routed to all minions in the cluster via the Centurylink Cloud LB service.
+- Integrated Load Balancing, i.e. Kubernetes services of type LoadBalancer now automatically get a public IP address routed to all minions in the cluster via the CenturyLink Cloud LB service.

-For a detailed list of this version, and previous versions, please visit [our release notes page](https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc/releases).
+For a detailed change history, please visit [the CenturyLink Cloud release notes page](https://github.com/CenturyLinkCloud/adm-kubernetes-on-clc/releases).

 ## Find Help